Chung Chien-peng

-Chung Chien-peng (鍾健平 (钟健平)) is a Hong Kong political scientist who serves as a professor at the Department of Government and International Affairs of Lingnan University.
+Chung Chien-peng (鍾健平 (钟健平)) is a Singaporean political scientist.
+He is currently a professor at the Department of Government and International Affairs of Lingnan University.

 Born and raised in Singapore, Chung received a Bachelor of Arts with a major in economics from the University of Calgary and a Master of Arts in economics from the University of Toronto.
 He then received a Master of Arts and a Doctor of Philosophy in political science from the University of Southern California in the United States.